telerik/ajax-docs/controls/autocompletebox/data-binding/overview.md

->note The Container.DataItem can be used to access AutoCompleteBoxItemData when it is in bound mode.
+>tip The Container.DataItem can be used to access AutoCompleteBoxItemData when it is in bound mode.
 AutoCompleteBoxItemData, however, must be bound before accessing its data from the DataItem.
 >